 If set, I/O log data is flushed to disk after each write instead of buffering it.
 This makes it possible to view the logs in real-time as the program is executing but may significantly reduce the effectiveness of I/O log compression.
+I/O logs are always flushed before sending a commit point to the client regardless of this setting.
 The default value is true.

-iolog_group = name
+$iolog_group = name$